The Ultimate Guide for International Travel with Kids (Pro Tips & Considerations)

 Giving them a firsthand perspective of a new country or region will help change their perspective that differences are actually a common thread among all people.

-Proper documentation is necessary for international travel with kids.
+Proper documentation is necessary for international travel with kids and is an essential component for safe international travel.

 All children, including infants, must have their own passport or Trusted Traveler Program document for U.S. entry.
 If your destination requires a V